This week I was lucky enough to participate in the Tasmania’s North West Instameet.

 Rob was a fantastic guide, full of interesting stories and a vast knowledge of local history.

 With Rob on board sharing his knowledge along the way, we made our way onto the Tarkine Drive.

-Stop one on the Tarkine Drive was the impressive Sumac Lookout.
+Stop one on the Instameet was along the Tarkine Drive at the impressive Sumac Lookout.

 The lookout is only about 20 metres from the car park and provides lovely views over Arthur River and surrounding temperate rainforests.